b-price/mojomut/README.md

 MojoMut 🔥
 ==============
 A mutation testing tool for Mojo programming language.
-Currently generates arithmetic/boolean/conditional/unary operator mutants.
+Currently generates arithmetic/boolean/conditional/unary operator mutants, runs with pytest, and outputs mutation kill score.

-To run the mutant generator:

-- Install [tree-sitter]: ```npm install tree-sitter-cli```
-- Clone [tree-sitter-mojo]
-- Run ```npx tree-sitter init-config```
-- Edit the config.json file you just created so that tree-sitter-mojo directory is in one of the directories listed
-- Run operator-mutant-gen.py in terminal, with the arguments being the mojo file you want to mutate then the type of mutants you want.
-- Valid mutant types are at least one of: binary, comparison, boolean, unary, all
-- ```python operator-mutant-gen.py <filepath> [mutant type...]```
-- I'd suggest making run configs in your IDE for the above command

 To run mojomut (ubuntu only):

-- Have the above dependencies set up
+- Run ```tree-sitter init-config```
+- Open the config.json file that was created in any editor
+- Edit parser directories so that it points to "tree-sitter-parsers"
-- Have [pytest] and [pytest-mojo] installed
+- Install [pytest] and [pytest-mojo]
-- Download tree-sitter compiled binary, setup $PATH for /bin/tree-sitter
+- Setup $PATH for mojomut/bin/tree-sitter.
+Easiest way is to edit .bashrc
-- Or edit mojomut.py to run tree-sitter via npm/npx/etc
+- Open this file with text editor: ```~/.bashrc```
+- Add ```export PATH="<filepath to repo>/mojomut/bin:$PATH"```
 - Have tests in same folder as mojo file you want to mutate
-- Probably need to edit the last line in mojomut.py if you're not in a vscode ubuntu devcontainer
+- Probably need to edit the last line in mojomut.py if you're not in a vscode ubuntu devcontainer.
+Mojomut will still work but won't delete all the mutants
 - Run ```python3 mojomut.py <filepath> [mutant type...]```

 [tree-sitter]: https://github.com/tree-sitter/tree-sitter